-1.4.3 Assessing Visual Effects
+1.5.2 Assessing Visual Effects

 Visual effects relate to changes in views and visual amenity of the surroundings of individuals or groups of people.
 These may result from changes in content and character of views as a result in changes to the landscape.
-The assessment of visual effects is based on views shown in photomontages and the potential visibility indicated by the ZTV maps as well as actual visibility on the ground.
+The assessment of visual effects is based on views shown in photomontages and the potential visibility indicated by the ZTV maps as well as actual visibility determined on the ground during site visits.